*Updated 2024

 Montessori schools are low-pressure

 Montessori environments remove stress from learning.
 No tests, no grades, no cumbersome lectures.
 In a Montessori setting, students learn at their own pace, and they select their materials without direction.
 At the early childhood level, Montessori’s goal was simply to “activate the child’s own natural desire to learn.”
-The effects of stress, and the power it holds to influence emotional and intellectual development, are well established.
+The effects of stress and the power it holds to influence emotional and intellectual development, are well established.
 The Montessori method removes traditional stressors like competition and coercion and focuses on what’s left – learning.

 Some experiments show that it’s good.
 Like, really good

 Social scientists tested randomly selected low-income kids from the inner city of Milwaukee, Wisconsin, to attend a Montessori school free of charge.
-When compared with other inner city children who attended traditional schools, the Montessori results were promising – young Montessori students had better reading and math capabilities, while older Montessori students showed demonstrated writing and social skills.
+When compared with other inner-city children who attended traditional schools, the Montessori results were promising – young Montessori students had better reading and math capabilities, while older Montessori students showed demonstrated writing and social skills.
 If these results were to be reproduced in more environments, the Montessori method could prove to offer meaningful advantage over other traditional or alternative methods.
 More recent research compared the wellbeing of adults who had gone to Montessori school during childhood and those who went to conventional schools; the wellbeing surveys of the Montessori graduates showed strong evidence of elevated psychological wellbeing as adults.

 Montessori called attention to the important benefits of active learning

 Montessori urged parents and educators to “desist from the useless attempt to reduce the child to a state of immobility.”
-Her description of traditional education is an apt one and highlights the ways traditional education challenges learning rather than supports it.
+Her description of traditional education is an apt one and highlights the ways traditional education challenges learning rather than support it.
 How many children can sit still for hours on end or maintain interest in lectures?
 (Remember how you used to daydream in Chemistry?)
 The Montessori method showed that learning could be a comprehensive sensory process, and not one built on passive reading and listening.
 Montessori opened educators’ minds to the possibility that students gain more from knowledge obtained only through discovery, and the wisdom of her argument is echoed by today’s cognitive scientists.
 Evidently, Thomas Edison was also a fan.

 Montessori has serious deficiencies